 Note: Twilight Sedation is not used.
 What is this?

 |Time Away:||7 nights|

 Breast Lift Technique Options

 Depending on the level of sagging (ptosis), there are several breast lift technique options.
-These are decided by the Surgeon on a case-by-case basis.
+These are decided on by our Surgeons on a case-by-case basis.